MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 ## Example configuration for a label to apply protection to support internal and external collaboration

-This example walks through configuring an existing label to apply protection so that a group of users from your organization can collaborate on documents with all users from another organization that has Office 365 or Azure AD, a group from a different organization that has Office 365 or Azure AD, and a user who doesn't have an account in Azure AD and instead will use their Gmail email address.
+This example walks through configuring an existing label to apply protection so that users from your organization can collaborate on documents with all users from another organization that has Office 365 or Azure AD, a group from a different organization that has Office 365 or Azure AD, and a user who doesn't have an account in Azure AD and instead will use their Gmail email address.

 1. Select your label that's already in the global policy or a scoped policy.
 On the **Protection** blade, make sure that **Azure (cloud key)** is selected.